codingABI/DFR0534/README.md

 | SP+ | Speaker + connector |
 | SP- | Speaker - connector |

-*If your microcontroller runs at 5V use a 1k resistor between RX and SoftwareSerial TX.
+*If your microcontroller runs at 5V, use a 1k resistor between RX and SoftwareSerial/HardwareSerial TX.